ibm-cloud-docs/EventStreams/setting_up_aws.md

 While the service instance and cluster are provisioned, create the storage assignment.
 You do not need to wait for the service instance or cluster provision to complete to create the storage assignment.
 Proceed to the next step and complete the instructions.
 {: .important}

-## Step 4: Create a Storage Assignment
+## Step 4: Create a storage assignment

 {: step}
 {: #create-storage-assignment-aws}